London mayor election: The three big issues that could decide Khan’s fate

 London mayor election: The three big issues that could decide the 2024 result

+Sadiq Khan has admitted that this year’s election will likely be his tightest race yet

-Voters across England and Wales will take to the polls on Thursday for the latest round of local elections.
-Alongside thousands of councillors, a record 12 metro mayors are to be elected – including the high-profile Mayor of London.
+Voters across England and Wales took to the polls on Thursday for the latest round of local elections.
+Early results indicate strong results for Labour, as the Tories suffer massive losses.
+Alongside thousands of councillors, several metro mayors are to be elected – including the high-profile Mayor of London.

 Incumbent Sadiq Khan is hoping to secure a third term for Labour as he fights off Conservative candidate Susan Hall.
 They are amongst 11 candidates in total, including the controversial right-wing Reform UK party’s Jeremy Cox.